No Workout Motivation? Remember It’s Just Play

 The expectations!
 What we, as adults, are supposed to be and act like.
 There exists some unspoken set of rules passed down generation after generation that dictates how we’re supposed to behave as adults: Don’t jump on that.
 Don’t say those things.
 Don’t even think about climbing into that tree house pretending to be a pirate.

-Your 7 year-old self didn’t hold onto fears.
-We tried riding a bike over and over again, because, dang it, we wanted to ride a bike.
-We fell off more times than the scabs on our knees would reveal, but we got back in the saddle.
+Your seven-year-old self didn’t hold onto fears.
+She tried riding a bike over and over again, because dang it, she wanted to ride a bike.
+She fell off more times than the scabs on her knees would reveal, but she got back in the saddle.
 Reading and writing?
-Yep, we mispronounced words and wrote letters backwards.
+Yep, she mispronounced words and wrote letters backwards.
 Hell, I even had to go to a special class in Kindergarten because my speech was far from English.
 But did I let it keep me from talking?
 Nope.
 I just continued to eat “Paghetti” and hope to not have to visit the “hopital.”
 (Full Disclosure: I still struggle with the English language).

 Okay, now let’s take it a step further.
-How many of us “Work out” now?
+How many of us work out now?
 Raise your hand.
 Yep, about 99% of you raised your hands (I can totally see you 👀).
-Now, how many of you “worked out” at the age of seven thought, “I have no motivation to work out”?
+Now, how many of you, at the age of seven thought, “I have no motivation to work out”?
 Yeah, approximately none of you.

 We didn’t wear Fitbits or Garmins.
 We didn’t track our mileage or keep a pace.
 Food was fuel and ingested primarily because our parent made us.
 We did what we loved.
 We did what was fun.
 We did whatever brought a smile to our face.
 AND, we did it for hours on end!
-For reallsies, I probably covered at least the distance of a half-marathon running around on a good weather day.
+(For realsies, I probably covered at least the distance of a half-marathon running around on a good weather day.)
 And, we thought nothing of it.

 And, fail!
 Yes, fail!
 Try something new with complete disregard to what others may say or think.
 Do something because you want it.
 Chances are you’ll find yourself along the way, discover your strengths, and grow from the experience.
 And, guess what, all of a sudden you’re setting your own expectations and defining your own value.

-PS: Before you start rambling off excuses as to why you can’t or why this is impossible, ask yourself if your 7 year-old self had excuses.
+PS: Before you start rambling off excuses as to why you can’t or why this is impossible, ask yourself if your seven-year-old self had excuses.
 Nope.
 She didn’t.
 She just did.
 Yep, you do have adult responsibilities, but make the time before you run out.